nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide

-Duke is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Tailored to suit fast-typers, Dule can provide you with a more efficient way to manage your daily tasks.
+Duke is a **desktop app for managing tasks**.
+Users input their commands via a Command Line Interface (CLI), but can view their information with the help of a Graphical User Interface (GUI).
+Tailored to suit fast-typers, Duke can provide you with a more efficient way to manage your daily tasks.

 - Quick Start